We will return to Niigata Tour in 2016.

 We start the day by visiting the western tip of the s-shaped island.
 In the old town of Shukunegi narrow streets are lined with historic 17th century houses with black walls and roofs dotted with lines of rocks.
 Then, a car will take you to the Taiko Center for a total Kodo drum workout.
 Not only will you feel the deep striking sound of the drums in your body, but you get to drum along with a Kodo drum master.
 We will return to Niigata by ferry in mid afternoon.
 From JR Niigata Station, continue your own onward travel or return to Tokyo with the group.

-- Sake lecture by sake expert, John Gauntner and a tour with him for the first brewery visit.
+- Sake lecture by sake expert, John Gauntner in TOkyo.

 - Four special tours and tastings at sake breweries.

-- Accommodations for 4 nights based on double occupancy: 3 nights at Hotel Okura Niigata and 1 night at ryokan Japanese style inn with hot springs.
+- Accommodations for 5 nights based on double occupancy: 1 night at Villa Fontaine Shiodome in Tokyo, 3 nights at Hotel Okura Niigata and 1 night at ryokan Japanese style inn with hot springs.

 - Activities and entertainments: private Geisha performance, Kodo drum experience, and admission to Sado gold mine.

-- All transportation during the tour starting February 17th through 21st.
-Travel to Niigata on February 17th and continuing to your next destination from Niigata Station on February 21st are not included.
+- All transportation during the tour starting February 29th through March 4th.
+Travel to your next destination from Niigata Station on March 4th is not included.

 - A qualified tour leader who is an Advanced Sake Professional and a certified English Bilingual Interpretive Guide provides translation and informative commentary throughout the trip.